Respondent Expectations for the In-Person Session

 Respondents and floaters will receive their assignments via email in late October or early November.

-For the in-person session, the responsibility of a respondent is to keep a careful watch of time, to engage presenters and attendees in conversation after all presentations have come to an end, and to provide support for the student presenters.
+The responsibility of a respondent is to keep a careful watch of time, to engage presenters and attendees in conversation after all presentations have come to an end, and to provide support for the student presenters.

 Some people who have signed up to be a respondent for the in-person session will be assigned a table.
 Those who are not assigned a table will serve as "floaters."
 Floaters are equally important because they wait until the start of the session to select a table with fewer attendees.
 In that way, they support our goal of providing an engaged audience for every student presenter.